Nonautonomous modelling in Energy Balance Models of climate. Limitations of averaging and climate sensitivity: Conclusions

 \subsubsection{Acknowledgments}

+We thank two anonymous referees for their precious feedback.
 All authors were partly supported by MICIIN/FEDER project PID2021-125446NB-I00 and by the University of Valladolid under project PIP-TCESC-2020.
 I.P.
 Longo was also partly supported by UKRI under the grant agreement EP/X027651/1.